-I am going to share with you my professional couch cleaning solutions for cat urine.
+I am going to share with you my professional couch cleaning solutions for removing cat urine.

 Apply an oxidizing fluid that breaks down the urea, salt, acids and other residues found in cat urine.
 See my recommendation below.
 Leave for 5-10 minutes to let the chemicals work, then extract the residues with a wet vac machine or place folded towels on the area and apply pressure using your knee or a heavy weight to soak up the remaining treated residues.
 Once towel has stopped absorbing liquid place the couch in a sunny spot to finish drying.

 Keep reading for my step by step guide to getting cat urine smell out of a couch

 Step One: Identify where the cat urine is in the couch (Very Important!)

 Would it surprise you to know that the majority of odor removal jobs I have done over the years has a common theme from the clients?
 “I don’t know where the smell is coming from”

 This is very common among pet owners when I meet up with them.
 It is very tough to know if you don’t have some methods of finding the urine source.